 There are more than 1,100 bicycle parking spaces on Georgetown’s campus.
 There is covered bike parking available in Garage 4, the Southwest Garage, Leavy Garage, Arrupe Hall, Ryan & Isaac Hall, 2115 Wisconsin, and the Harris Building Garage.

-Showers & Lockers for Bike Commuters
+Showers & Lockers

 Multiple administrative offices also have showers available to their staff, and there are showers and lockers available to graduate students on the ground floor of the Car Barn.